-Besides these bodies representing the interests of students, the 2018 law on the organisation of the University of Luxembourg also defines the student council (délégation des étudiants) as a representation of students and their interests within the university.
+Besides these bodies representing the interests of students, the 2018 law on the organisation of the University of Luxembourg (loi du 27 juin 2018 ayant pour objet l'organisation de l'Université du Luxembourg) also defines the student council (délégation des étudiants) as a representation of students and their interests within the university.

 According to this law, the president of the student council is member of the board of governors with an advisory function (Art.
 6,4), six students are to be elected to the university council (Art.
-13,1).
-Following the internal regulations of the University of Luxembourg, one student is to be elected to the faculty council (Art.
-II.5.101).
+13,1) and three students are to be elected to the faculty council (Art.
+15,4).